marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 ## Usage

-After the Terraform code is applied, the output will show the URL to access the Pritunl web interface, along with the username and password.
-You can use this URL to access the web interface and configure the VPN server.
+When resources are created sucessfully, the output will show the URL to access the Pritunl web interface, plus with the username and password.
+So access the web interface and configure the VPN server based on [Pritunl VPN](https://pritunl.com/) documentation
 =======
-# pritunl-vpn-gcp-terraform